 - Command and control

-- A compromised device on your network is attempting to contact an attacker’s external Command and Control (C&C) server.
-After the connection is established, the C&C server can send additional malware, instructions for remote execution, and payloads to support the attack.
-Reveal(x) detects when an internal device is communicating with a suspicious system outside of your network in support of an attack.
+A compromised device on your network is attempting to contact an external command and control (C&C) server that is controlled by the attacker.
+After the connection is established, the C&C server can send additional malware, commands, and payloads to support the attack.
+Reveal(x) detects when an internal device is communicating with a remote system that appears to be acting as a C&C channel for an attacker.

 Note: Scans can be detected for known vulnerability scanners such as Nessus and Qualys.
 Click the device name to confirm if the device is already assigned a Vulnerability Scanner role in the ExtraHop system.
 To learn how to assign this role to a device, see Change a device role.

-- An attacker is taking advantage of information about your network to actively exploit assets and vulnerabilities.
-For example, if an attacker logs into an important file server or database after finding valid credentials.
-Or if an attacker tries to cover their tracks by evading an intrusion detection system (IDS).
+An attacker is taking advantage of known vulnerabilities on your network to actively exploit assets and vulnerabilities.
+For example, an attacker discovers a weak password after a brute force attack and then logs in to an important file server or database.
+Or an attacker tries to cover their tracks by evading an intrusion detection system (IDS).
 Reveal(x) detects unusual and suspicious behavior associated with various exploitation techniques such as brute force attacks and IP fragmentation.

 - Lateral movement